Psychology Intermediate

 What is anchoring in marketing?

 Anchoring is a cognitive bias where people rely heavily on the first piece of information they encounter (the 'anchor') when making decisions.
-In marketing, this means the first price, number, or claim a visitor sees becomes the reference point against which all subsequent information is judged.
+First documented by Amos Tversky and Daniel Kahneman in their 1974 paper 'Judgment under Uncertainty: Heuristics and Biases' (Science, Vol. 185).
+In marketing, the first price, number, or claim a visitor sees becomes the reference point against which all subsequent information is judged.
 A €999 product shown next to a crossed-out €1,499 price is perceived as a bargain — even if €999 was always the intended price.

 How does price anchoring work on landing pages?